 It makes me nervous when people pick up laptop computers by the screen…

-— Wally B (@Wallyography) May 30, 2017
+— Jimmy Jr (@Wallyography) May 30, 2017

 My laptop's power cord is so damaged, I have to spend 5+ minutes angling it just right every time I want to charge my laptop.

-— 20 moths (@realnotmin) September 3, 2015
+— 20 moths (@wijnruitje) September 3, 2015

 Have You Ever Destroyed a Laptop?

 You’ll read stories of people dropping their laptop in a pool, or spilling a drink on it, or knocking it off a fourth-story balcony.
-Such things do happen.
-But dramatic accidents are not how most damage occurs — though we could add junking up the underside of your keyboard with food crumbs to the list.
+Such mistakes do happen.
+But dramatic accidents are not how most damage occurs.
+Laptops often fail due to a combination of small mistakes, some of which may have no consequences at first.